 But Duolingo’s gamification also affects its growth strategy.
 Each achievement can be shared by friends.
 A leaderboard shows which users are most active.
 Over time, a user’s profile can become their trophy case, encouraging them to continue learning and continue interacting with others.

 Brand image and professionalism

-While not strictly a strategy for growth, how a brand presents themselves can have a major impact on how customers engage with the company.
+While not strictly a strategy for growth, how a brand presents itself can have a major impact on how customers engage with the company.
 Place yourselves in the shoes of your customers.
-Would you rather choose a legitimate business with an office space?
+Would you rather choose a legitimate business with office space?
 Or someone that works out of their apartment?

 Though companies like Mozilla and Coinbase have headquarters in California, they have chosen to rent office spaces with Novel Coworking in Chicago.
 The physical space in which business is conducted represents a brand’s legitimacy and professionalism, two key ingredients in drawing in customers in person.

 FOMO, or the fear of missing out, is a powerful way to incentivize your customers to action.
 By setting a time limit, customers are far more likely to engage in a call to action.
 They’re far more likely to purchase, join, register, or visit so they don’t miss out.